-A Resource Allocation Model will provide the framework to align the workforce against defined priorities which will enable us to manage surges in demand by developing the PSNI workforce to have the capacity and capability to deliver a high performing range of policing services and to fulfil its strategic aims, as well as being equipped and agile to respond to current and future challenges will be enabled by the delivery of the People Strategy.
+A service operating model will be developed to align the workforce against defined priorities and which will enable us to manage surges in demand.
 To achieve this the organisation will ensure that the right people, are utilised in the right place, at the right time with the right skills.
 We will adopt workforce planning approaches to ensure the modernisation of our workforce, which will include role redesign and exploration of new roles as necessary to meet our evolving need and in recognition of wider workforce availability.
 An overarching aim will be to deliver value for money and improved productivity through an appropriate and balanced workforce of police officers, police staff and contracted services.